-Neurofeedback therapy uses EEG (electroencephalogram) as the modality to control feedback to the brain.
-It is a type of biofeedback that uses a process of neuronal self-regulation and re-education, leading to new beneficial states and ways of processing information and emotions.
+Neurofeedback therapy is a type of biofeedback that uses EEG (electroencephalogram) as the modality to control feedback to the brain.
+Our highly trained therapists use a process of neuronal self-regulation and re-education, leading to new beneficial states and ways of processing information and emotions.

 How Does Neurofeedback Work?

 Neurofeedback is mostly automatic.
 The brain is primed to process rewards in a positive way.
 Without intention, the brain will seek to achieve states that provide rewards.
-The particular behavior (brain wave patterns) will be molded through sound and visual signals …a process called operant conditioning.
-A person can change their mind state from overthinking and feeling on edge, for example, to a calm alert state; through inhibiting certain brain waves and rewarding others.
+The particular behavior (brain wave patterns) will be molded through sound and visual signals – a process called operant conditioning.
+A person can change their mental state from overthinking and feeling on edge, for example, to a calm alert state; through inhibiting certain brain waves and rewarding others.

 Who Can Benefit From Neurofeedback Therapy?